sanctum-black/blog/computer-science/scala-3-for-beginners/scala-3-for-beginners.md

 res31: Int = 1
 ```

-Here, we only have one one nested statement, so it's fairly easy to read, but whenever we start adding more conditions, our code will get messier; the `if-else` construct was not designed for multiple tests.
+Here, we only have one nested statement, so it's fairly easy to read, but whenever we add more conditions, our code will get messier; the `if-else` construct was not designed for multiple tests.
 This is where pattern matching comes into play.

 ## 2. Pattern matching
-Pattern matching might be one of the most powerful features in Scala; it lets us destructure and examine complex data types in a clear and concise way, providing a mechanism to conditionally execute code based on the structure or values of the data.
-It also enables seamless matching on sequence types, with capabilities to inspect sequence length and element position.
+Pattern matching might be one of the most powerful features in Scala; it lets us destructure and examine complex data types clearly and concisely, providing a mechanism to execute code conditionally based on the structure or values of the data.
+It also enables seamless matching of sequence types, with capabilities to inspect sequence length and element position.

-These are just two more sophisticated use-cases, but we can also match for simpler statements.
+These are just two more sophisticated use cases, but we can also match using simpler statements.
 We'll start with a base definition using a code block:

 ##### **Code**
 ```Scala